What is Arista Networks' risk, return, and volatility like?

 Arista Networks Sterling Ratio

-ANET Sterling Ratio (Since inception)
+ANET Sterling Ratio (5Y)

 Return per average drawdownThe underwater curve shows Arista Networks's drawdowns over the long window.
 Sterling averages every event deeper than the 10% threshold instead of taking only the worst one — so an asset with many mid-size drawdowns scores worse here than on Calmar.